stupidusername/ReptiloidCharts/README.md

     - `from_date`: Return reactions of tweets that where created after this date (inclusive).
 Format: `YYYY-MM-DD`.
     - `to_date`: Return reactions of tweets that where created before this date (non-inclusive).
 Format: `YYYY-MM-DD`.

+  - Notes:

+    - The entities that have no reactions between the two given dates will be omitted.
+    - Dates that do not have reactions will be not be listed in the `reactions` field of each `entity` object.

   - Response example:

     ```